Find ways to be there—even when you’re far away

 Use technology to get personal

 Technology gives you a chance to connect with people in ways that feel close and intimate, even if they’re on the other side of the world.
 Here are some ideas to get you started: have a virtual book club—either just the two of you or with other friends and family.
 Play an online game together.
 Jump on video chat for a movie or dinner date.
 Make a customized playlist—“Songs to Brighten Your Day” or “Tunes That Made Me Think of You.”
 If you have kids, record them reading a traditional holiday story.
-If you’re with friends, tape everyone offering toasts to the person far away.
+Organize a group of friends and get everyone to offer Zoom toasts to the person far away.
 Tag your loved one in a post and ask mutual friends to comment with messages of love and support.
 Or just turn your camera on, tell your friend you miss them, offer best wishes for a happy new year, and hit send.

 Send meaningful gifts

 If you can’t exchange presents in person, a handmade care package can be the next best thing.
-Some of our favorite ideas include a delivery of books that mean a lot to you, with a note explaining why; a comfort food (even better if it’s homemade!) shipped every weekend for a month; a Netflix subscription with a queue full of movies and TV shows you think they’ll love; a regular flower delivery—say, on the first day of the month all winter long; a subscription to a magazine; or a shipment of old home movies, converted from VHS and put on a USB drive or DVD.
+They can be simple, like a letter with an IOU for a gift you can’t deliver in person this year, a book, a comfort food (even better if it’s homemade!), a flower delivery, or a magazine subscription.
+You can also send digital items like a Netflix subscription with a queue full of movies and TV shows you think they’ll love, or old home movies that have been converted to mp4.
 You can find more ideas for thoughtful gifts here.
 If you’re sending a care package to a member of the armed services, the U.S. Post Office provides free shipping supplies.